bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 If you deployed your Kubernetes cluster on Azure using the Azure CLI 2.0
-(as per :doc:`our template <template-kubernetes-azure>`), then the `az acs create` command already created two storage accounts in the same location and resource group as your Kubernetes cluster.
+(as per :doc:`our template <template-kubernetes-azure>`), then the `az acs create` command already created a storage account in the same location and resource group as your Kubernetes cluster.
 Both should have the same "storage account SKU": ``Standard_LRS``.
 Standard storage is lower-cost and lower-performance.